Amirmahdi0260/Temp/README.md

 <div align="center">

-### ⭐ If you found this project useful, consider giving it a star!
+### ⭐ If you like this project, don't forget to leave a Star!

 </div>